dcernst/VerdeValleyRandonnee/index.md

 Every finisher is eligible for a free Verde Valley Randonneé patch (see image above), which was designed by [Wyatt Spalding](https://www.instagram.com/wyattspalding/?hl=en).
 If you would like a patch mailed to you, please include your mailing address in your email.

 Here is the route for the Verde Valley Randonneé.
 The published version starts in Flagstaff and follows the loop in the counterclockwise direction.
 Riders may go in either direction and may start anywhere on the loop.
+The route was designed so that it can be completed on a gravel bike, but keep in mind that this is Arizona and there are rocks everywhere.
+The roughest section is probably miles 131-145.

 <br>